 - 1. Interventions will be provided for all students below State Proficiency Level III. - 2.
-All students must attend at least 160 days of school and meet the academic achievement and progress standards below. - 3.
+All students must meet the academic achievement and progress standards below. - 3.
 Promotion standards apply to all students except: - a.
 K-5 students who have been retained within the K-5 grade span; - b.
 6-8 students who have been retained within the 6-8 grade span. - 4.
-Kindergarten promotion standard: Teacher and principal judgment. - 5.
-Grades 1-2 promotion: To be based on the state's Grades 1 and 2 Assessment instruments. - 6.
 Grades 3-8 Promotion Standards: - a.
+Passing grade (D or above) at year's end in four of the following:

+(1) Language Arts (2) Math (3) Science (4) Social Studies (5) Healthful Living Two of the four must be Language Arts and Mathematics.
+Students must also meet state promotion standards.

+C. Exceptions

-Passing grade (D or above) at year's end in four of the following: - (1) Language Arts (2) Math (3) Science (4) Social Studies (5) Healthful Living - Two of the four must be Language Arts and Mathematics.
-Students must also meet state promotion standards. - C. Exceptions - 1.
-Students who have been properly identified by the guidelines of the Exceptional Children's Program may be exempted on an individual basis as recommended by the school level Placement Committee.
+- 1. Students who have been properly identified by the guidelines of the Exceptional Children's Program may be exempted on an individual basis as recommended by the school level Placement Committee.
 Such exemption will be stated on the student's Individual Education Plan. - 2.
 Request for other exemptions may be made in writing to the office of the Superintendent.